 - Other industry analysis, articles.

-Each type, class, and parameter in the library which is intended for public use gets listed and explained, with plenty of whitespace for readability.
+Each type, class, and parameter in the library which is intended for public use gets listed and explained, with plenty of whitespace for readability, which should be austere and to the point with one objective: describe.

 - Package Reference generated from apidocs customized for improved readability, corrected type annotations, etc.